Executive Summary

 - Requires certified model builders

-- More rigid modelling patterns
+- More rigid modeling patterns

 - More technical debt over time